lanl/bueno/docs/source/intro.rst

 required to build a container image given a particular backend and specification (e.g., a Dockerfile).
 Additionally, the build service annotates the generated container images with embedded metadata detailing their build specification, environment, and process.
-We posit that enough metadata are stored within the generated images to perform operations critical to reproducibility and post-mortem analysis.
+We believe that sufficient data are stored within the generated images to perform operations critical to reproducibility and post-mortem analysis, but are open to suggestions.

 The *run* service coordinates container image activation and the execution of bueno run scripts---a programmatic description of the steps required to conduct a